pixelbakker/legaltech/MeglerStandardUOADraft.md

 lll.
 Deferred tax benefits and deferred tax shall not be recorded as one net amount, but as two gross items under assets and liabilities.

-Appendix 3 contains an Estimated Balance Sheet prepared by the accountant of the Company, and a calculation of the Estimated Purchase Price, which is estimated at NOK {{estimatedPurchasePriceInNOK}}.
+Appendix 3 contains an Estimated Balance Sheet prepared by the accountant of the Company, and a calculation of the Estimated Purchase Price, which is estimated at NOK **{{estimatedPurchasePriceInNOK}}**.

 [{{ifCompanyBankLoansNotRepaid}} The Seller shall, no later than five days before Closing, submit to the Purchaser statements of outstanding debt from the bank(s) of the Company, showing the exact amount of the Loans as per Closing.
 The Seller shall, at the same time, submit an updated calculation of the Estimated Purchase Price in which the Loans are updated with the correct amount, but without changes having been made to the other entries, including payable tax and deferred tax benefit.
 If Closing is delayed for any reason, the Seller shall, without undue delay, provide a new statement of outstanding debt and a new calculation of the Estimated Purchase Price as per the date of Closing.]

 The Purchaser shall pay the Estimated Purchase Price upon Closing [{{ifCompanyBankLoansNotRepaid}} and repay the Loans in the amounts set out in the statement of outstanding debt.]

-[{{ifIncludeSellerLoanClause}} Furthermore, the Purchaser shall, at the same time and on behalf of the Company, repay the debt outstanding from the Company to the Seller (the Seller Loan), which is in the amount of {{sellerLoanAmountInNOK}}, including accrued interest, as per Closing.]
+[{{ifIncludeSellerLoanClause}} Furthermore, the Purchaser shall, at the same time and on behalf of the Company, repay the debt outstanding from the Company to the Seller (the Seller Loan), which is in the amount of **{{sellerLoanAmountInNOK}}**, including accrued interest, as per Closing.]

-The Seller and the Company hereby confirm that any claim between the {{companyOrGroup}} and the Seller or other companies in the same group as the Seller, is settled with final effect after {{creditor}} has received NOK {{settlementAmountInNOK}} from {{debitor}} upon Closing], and that any claim omitted in the Revised Balance Sheet is waived in its entirety with effect from Closing.
+The Seller and the Company hereby confirm that any claim between the **{{companyOrGroup}}** and the Seller or other companies in the same group as the Seller, is settled with final effect after **{{creditor}}** has received NOK **{{settlementAmountInNOK}}** from **{{debitor}}** upon Closing], and that any claim omitted in the Revised Balance Sheet is waived in its entirety with effect from Closing.

 ll.
 The Revised Balance Sheet and the Revised Purchase Price

 The Seller shall send the following to the Purchaser no later than 45 days after Closing:

 lll.
-An updated balance sheet as per Closing (the Revised Balance Sheet), prepared pursuant to the same principles as the Estimated Balance Sheet, cf. Clause |2.2| (provided, however, that any arrangements made by the {{companyOrGroup}} on the date of Closing after the Purchaser has taken delivery of the Shares shall be disregarded) and approved and signed by those who served as Directors of the {{companyOrGroup}} immediately prior to Closing;
+An updated balance sheet as per Closing (the Revised Balance Sheet), prepared pursuant to the same principles as the Estimated Balance Sheet, cf. Clause |2.2| (provided, however, that any arrangements made by the **{{companyOrGroup}}** on the date of Closing after the Purchaser has taken delivery of the Shares shall be disregarded) and approved and signed by those who served as Directors of the **{{companyOrGroup}}** immediately prior to Closing;

-lll.	[{{ifStandardAuditOfBalanceSheet}}A certification from an auditor appointed by the Seller, to the effect that such auditor has conducted a simplified audit check of the Revised Balance Sheet; and][{{ifSimplifiedAuditOfBalanceSheet}}A certification from {{companyAccountantName}}, to the effect that he has conducted a simplified check of the Revised Balance Sheet; and][{{ifThoroughAuditOfBalanceSheet}}A certification from the auditors to the effect that the Revised Balance Sheet has been prepared and audited in conformity with the provisions governing annual financial statements; and]
+lll.	[{{ifStandardAuditOfBalanceSheet}}A certification from an auditor appointed by the Seller, to the effect that such auditor has conducted a simplified audit check of the Revised Balance Sheet; and][{{ifSimplifiedAuditOfBalanceSheet}}A certification from **{{companyAccountantName}}**, to the effect that he has conducted a simplified check of the Revised Balance Sheet; and][{{ifThoroughAuditOfBalanceSheet}}A certification from the auditors to the effect that the Revised Balance Sheet has been prepared and audited in conformity with the provisions governing annual financial statements; and]

 lll.
 A calculation of the Purchase Price (the Revised Purchase Price) on the basis of the Revised Balance Sheet.